Beginner’s Guide to Kindle Direct Publishing

 Unless you already have a following of readers/fans, you're going to be titling (optimizing) your Kindle books titles by keywords.

 You can potentially mix in some related keywords if the overall title makes sense.
+To find keyword variations, I recommend using a book marketing software like Publisher Rocket by Dave Chesson.

 Publishing your books in this manner will help your books rank and help readers on Amazon find your book.